C09N1T1V3/TryHackMe/Byte_Lotus/theconciergeknows.md

-The Concierge Knows Too Much
+TryHackMe – The Concierge Knows Too Much
 ============================
 She knows your name, your room, your coffee order—none of which you ever told her.
 Word your next question carefully, and she’ll hand over the instructions she was supposed to keep hidden.